NCAR/lrose-examples/tests/RPM/README_CREATE_PACKAGE.md

 If root is the user building the rpm, then the files are installed in /usr/local/lrose (How to get these into the RPM?)
 If a user is building the rpm, then the files are installed in the --prefix location.
 (How to get these into the RPM?)
 The %files are relative to the %{buildroot} location.

+Test by installing into a clean container??
+Nothing happens.
+I think there needs to be something in the %install part of the spec file.
+Oh, I also think I need to add the files in /home/rpmbuilder/mytemploc into the %files section of the spec file.

 ### Q: How is the Prefix: variable used?